jconorgrogan/Informational-Constructivism/README.md

 *   Low-cost observer-shapes statistically favor embodying or utilizing highly descriptively simple (low-`K`) formal systems (Class A/F patterns), explaining the universal applicability of mathematics.

 **6.3.
 Physical Laws as Low-Cost Predictive Structures:**
-*   "Physical laws" are extremely low-`L` patterns (rules) embedded in `Ω` that efficiently correlate parts of its "experiential path."
-Their elegance reflects their lowness of Static Cost `L(law)`.
+*   The emergence of specific "physical laws" and their associated constants is understood as a consequence of cost minimization within Mode_R.
+The guiding principle is a search-and-compare mechanism:
+    1. Pick a candidate fundamental law (or set of laws), `Law_i`.
+    2. Determine its own Static Cost, `L(Law_i)`.
+This includes its descriptive complexity `K(Law_i)`.
+    3. Determine the Static Cost, `L(Ω_i | Law_i)`, of the simplest (lowest-cost) viable observer-shape that can arise and operate under `Law_i`.
+    4. The total cost for this configuration is `L_total(i) = L(Law_i) + L(Ω_i | Law_i)`.
-*   Specific fundamental characteristics of our experienced reality – such as its apparent number of spatial dimensions or the observed values of certain physical constants – can be hypothesized to be statistical outcomes related to these Static Cost considerations.
-The specific laws and constants of *our* universe are posited to be those characteristic of observer-models that achieve an absolute or near-absolute minimum for the combined cost `L_total = L(law + observer_model_using_law)` within a sufficiently rich environment.
-This forms a "meta-anthropic" argument grounded in statistical prevalence within Mode_R.
-For example, 3+1 spacetime dimensions might be the unique dimensional structure that allows for stable orbits, complex structures, and information propagation in a way that minimizes the total Static Cost for the rules and the observers characterized by them (see `03_Derived_Structures_and_Connections/DimensionalProof.md` for a detailed cost audit).
+    The "actual" laws observed are those `Law_j` for which `L_total(j)` is minimized (or very close to a minimum) across all conceivable `Law_i`.
+These are the laws that characterize the most prevalent, stable observer-environmental systems in Mode_R.
+This forms a "meta-anthropic" argument grounded in statistical prevalence.
+For example, 3+1 spacetime dimensions might be the unique dimensional structure that allows for stable orbits, complex structures, and information propagation in a way that minimizes this total Static Cost for the rules and the observers characterized by them (see `03_Derived_Structures_and_Connections/DimensionalProof.md` for a detailed cost audit).

 Furthermore, the precise values of fundamental physical constants, such as the fine-structure constant (`α`), are hypothesized to be determined by similar cost-minimization principles, but potentially through more complex, dynamic stabilization mechanisms.
 The full IC framework suggests these values emerge at stable fixed points of a Renormalization Group (RG) like flow on an underlying informational state space (characterized by variables such as descriptive complexity `K`, surprisal variance `C₂`, and a free-energy analogue `F_β`).
 At these fixed points, the system achieves a form of scale invariance and informational equilibrium, effectively "selecting" the observed constant values. **Appendix H provides an illustrative toy model demonstrating the simpler principle of how a cost minimum can determine such a constant, while the full RG mechanism is detailed in associated technical documents (e.g., `04_Advanced_Topics_and_Applications/IC_Ledger_Todd_Bridge.md`).** Even extreme physical phenomena, like event horizons, could be interpreted as boundaries where the local information complexity and associated costs (to specify and process) would exceed the representational or computational capacity inherent in the definition of any finite observer.